TohoEnjoyer2000/TokyoMotion-crx/README.md

 *Downloader*
 :)
 <hr>
-A chrome extension for *enjoying* tokyomotion video directly from browser, via cURL or Aria2.
+A chrome extension to download tokyomotion video directly from browser, via cURL or Aria2.

 **Unlike youtube-dl this is able to download HD video.**